 Vapur, Istanbul

-Istanbul’s ferries, locally called “vapur”, travels between two continents, between Asia and Europe.
+Istanbul’s ferries, locally called “vapur”, travel between two continents, Asia and Europe.

 Sources